gree/unity-webview/README.md

 ##### Unity 2018.1 or newer

 Based on the technique discussed in https://forum.unity.com/threads/android-hardwareaccelerated-is-forced-false-in-all-activities.532786/ and https://github.com/Over17/UnityAndroidManifestCallback, `Assets/Plugins/Editor/UnityWebViewPostprocessBuild.cs` edit the manifest to set `android:hardwareAccelerated="true"`.
+Please note this works with the `gradle` (not `internal`) build setting.

 ##### Unity 2018.0 or older